 ID 3536

 Manager Raynes, Andrew

 Handler Wayne, Ford

 Opened 20/06/2024

 Consequence (current) Possible - 4

 Likelihood (current) Possible - 4

 Risk level (current) High Risk

 Risk level (Target) High Risk

 Rating (current) 16

 Description "IF" the trust is underprepared to recover from a digital incident.
 "THEN" the risk of recovering from the major incident event increases.
 "ULTIMATELY" This event could cause impact on accessing systems and cause disruption at organisation level that leads to delay in providing care to patients.
 The impact may last for days, necessitating cancellations and delays to treatment.
 Additionally, it poses a risk to patient care that can be given and in rare cases even loss of life.

 Controls in place The Trust has considered and taken the following set of activities to reduce the risk: 1.
 Critical systems are identified as per the business needs 2.
 Systems are backed up at regular intervals and tapes are also stored in a safe location and can be accessed when required 3.
 Disaster recovery plan is in place to ensure that data can be restored back to production systems.
 4. Continuous review is being conducted to update business impact analysis and to maintain business continuity plan 5.
 Regular engagement and communication is being carried out between business, emergency response and digital teams 6.
 Staff are informed about Business Continuity Plan (BCP) process via monthly staff briefing and also messages are communicated to staff using intranet, NewsBites and through Screensavers.

-Risk Assessors recommended 1.Ensure that trust adopts feasible, compatible backup procedures and facilities.
-2.Train digital team to ensure that they are well prepared to implement the plan and to withstand disasters.
-3.Establish regular meetings with digital team and emergency response team to ensure that best practices are followed.
+Risk Assessors recommended actions to further reduce the risk Ensure that Trust adopts feasible, compatible backup procedures and facilities.
+Train digital team to ensure that they are well prepared to implement the plan and to withstand disasters.
+Establish regular meetings with digital team and emergency response team to ensure that best practices are followed Review was carried out and business impact analysis was finalised.
+Further meetings were arranged to review, update and maintain business continuity plan Investigate need for Third party DR company to supply hardware if needed for site relocation.

 Assurance Ongoing Work to create robust Disaster recovery Plan Business continuity planning in conjunction with EPRR Up to date fully functional Backup Strategy Off site immutable Data storage

 Gaps in Assurance No real time Disaster recovery testing to ensure our plans work as expected.

-Levels of Assurance (182) Adequate

-BAF risks - Does this risk have an action plan on Datix?
-(179)
+Levels of Assurance (182) BAF risks - Does this risk have an action plan on Datix?
+(179) Inadequate

-Progress notes [Raynes, Andy - 23/01/2025] Risk score changed from 9 to 16 to more accurately reflect the level of threat of a ransomware attack on the Trust, and the consequencies thereof.
-[Vaithamanithi, Raj - 23/01/2025] Team has prepared and finalised Business Impact Analysis Document for approval Business Continuity Plan is be reviewed and updated.
+Progress notes [Ford, Wayne -17/04/2025] As per the below risks the following has been undertaken 1.
+Critical systems are identified as per the business needs A list has been created listing P1 to P5 Systems and will be incorporated into the new BCP 2.
+Systems are backed up at regular intervals and tapes are also stored in a safe location and can be accessed when required Daily Backups are taken and stored accross datacenters for 30 days and tape backup every month and stored offsite at secure location 3.
+Disaster recovery plan is in place to ensure that data can be restored back to production systems New recovery documentation is being created and will be signed off at beginning of May.
+Further Documentation for Digital and Cyber incidents are nearly ready to be implemented once reviewed and signed off by the CIO.
+The Cyber Security Action Plan and Improvement Plan has been reviewed and the actions are bing progressed

-Committee Responsible for the Risk Digital Strategic Board, IG Steering Group, Performance Committee, The Board
+Committee Responsible for the Risk

-Date last reviewed 22/04/2025
+Date last reviewed 17/04/2025

-Review date 23/01/2025
+Review date 17/05/2025

-heview date 23/01/2025

-Directorate Trust Objectives 2022-24
+Directorate Digital

+1. Deliver clinical excellence, 6.
+Achieve sustainability